 - Those students who need financial assistance will have to apply for it.

-- Students may apply for financial assistance on the prescribed form posted on the website and send their applications to the 'IBA Financial Assistance Office' during the stipulated application period.
+- Students may apply for financial assistance on the prescribed form posted on the website and send to firstname.lastname@example.org along with the supporting documents during the stipulated application period.

 4. The Financial Assistance Packages include the following:

 a.
 Instalment Plan

 - In principle, tuition fee for each semester is payable in full; those students’, who are not able to pay the due fee in full, may apply to Director Finance for instalment method of payment.